Chinese green technology source

 Businesses creating products that already exist are important.
 It allows China to meet a very large internal market, 1.4 billion people, in a fast-growing economy, which consumes products and services faster than anywhere else in the world.
 No one organisation can meet these demands.

-The “more of the same” creates a comfort level that leads Chinese businesses to present the same ideas and products to overseas businesses, even when the technology has changed, e.g., Powerwall, which replaced lithium with sodium in its batteries.
+The “more of the same” does give a comfort level that leads to Chinese businesses presenting the same ideas and products to overseas businesses, even when the technology has changed, e.g. Powerwall, replacing lithium with sodium in the batteries.
 Sodium has been commercially available for the last few years.
 No one is offering the charge (early 2026), even though there are clear operational benefits to using sodium over lithium.

 When working with Chinese suppliers, it can take a while to find the right products when you get into the details.
 “More of the same” vs the technology will last the lifetime of the investment.

 Access to China has enabled Chinese staff to closely follow Green Technology's development in the Country over the last five years.
 Our access to Chinese databases includes numerous listings of various developments and products.
-If you are looking for Green Technology developments and products, please let us know; what you are looking for may already be available.
+If you are looking for Green Technology developments and products, please get in touch with us; what you are looking for may already be available.

 Need help?